Dosage & Administration

 Xtampza ER Prescribing Information

-- XTAMPZA ER exposes users to risks of addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient's risk before prescribing and reassess regularly for these behaviors and conditions.
+Because the use of XTAMPZA ER exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death, assess each patient's risk prior to prescribing and reassess all patients regularly for the development of these behaviors and conditions [see Warnings and Precautions (5.1)].

-- Serious, life-threatening, or fatal respiratory depression may occur especially during initiation or following a dosage increase.
-To reduce the risk of respiratory depression, proper dosing and titration of XTAMPZA ER are essential.
+Serious, life-threatening, or fatal respiratory depression may occur with use of XTAMPZA ER, especially during initiation or following a dosage increase.
+To reduce the risk of respiratory depression, proper dosing and titration of XTAMPZA ER are essential [see Warnings and Precautions (5.2)].

-- Accidental ingestion of XTAMPZA ER, especially by children, can result in fatal overdose of oxycodone.
+Accidental ingestion of even one dose of XTAMPZA ER, especially by children, can result in a fatal overdose of oxycodone [see Warnings and Precautions (5.2)].

-- Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
-Reserve concomitant prescribing for use in patients for whom alternative treatment options are inadequate.
+Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
+Reserve concomitant prescribing of XTAMPZA ER and benzodiazepines or other CNS depressants for use in patients for whom alternative treatment options are inadequate. [see Warnings and Precautions (5.3), Drug Interactions (7)].

-- If opioid use is required for an extended period of time in a pregnant woman, advise the patient of the risk of Neonatal Opioid Withdrawal Syndrome, which may be life-threatening if not recognized and treated.
-Ensure that management by neonatology experts will be available at delivery.
+If opioid use is required for an extended period of time in a pregnant woman, advise the patient of the risk of NOWS, which may be life-threatening if not recognized and treated.
+Ensure that management by neonatology experts will be available at delivery [see Warnings and Precautions (5.4)].

-- Healthcare providers are strongly encouraged to complete a REMS-compliant education program and to counsel patients and caregivers on serious risks, safe use, and the importance of reading the Medication Guide with each prescription.
+Healthcare providers are strongly encouraged to complete a REMS-compliant education program and to counsel patients and caregivers on serious risks, safe use, and the importance of reading the Medication Guide with each prescription [see Warnings and Precautions (5.5)].

 XTAMPZA ER is indicated for the management of severe and persistent pain that requires an extended treatment period with a daily opioid analgesic and for which alternative treatment options are inadequate.